 He is by all evidence the most famous incognito artist in the world: a shroud of mystery surrounds Bansky, who is not only one of the leading exponents of street art but also an absolute legend of our day and age.
 Beloved by the younger generations, he engages with a vast and heterogeneous public, above all thanks to his unconventional language, his ability to break the rules and take a position without compromise.

 “Banksy.
-A Visual Protest”, hosted by Chiostro del Bramante - DART and conceived by Madeinart in collaboration with 24 Ore Cultura, showcases around 80 of his works, dating from 2001 to 2017 and coming from private collections.
-From “Love is in the Air” to “Girl with Balloon”, the prints for the Wall & Piece book, the covers of LPs and CDs, they describe the work and thinking of Banksy, and documents the techniques he uses, above all the stencils.
+A Visual Protest”, hosted by Chiostro del Bramante - DART and conceived by Madeinart in collaboration with 24 Ore Cultura, showcases more than 90 of his works, dating from 2001 to 2017 and coming from private collections.
+From “Love is in the Air” to “Girl with Balloon”, from "Queen Vic" to "Napalm", from "Toxic Mary" to "HMV", from the prints for Barely Legal, one of the most famous exhibitions ever realized, to the covers of LPs and CDs, they describe the work and thinking of Banksy, and documents the techniques he uses, above all the stencils.

 Divided according to genres and themes, the works illustrate the strategies, meaning, and objectives of his messages, emphasizing the most revolutionary aspect of the British artist, that of protesting against the war, poverty, politics, and power used against people, conformism and consumerism, globalization and the damage done by man towards the environment and animals.